Nel-S/AMLL/README.md

 	ssize_t outputCount = getLoot(&lootTable, lootSeed, outputArray, MAX_CHEST_CAPACITY);
 	// If a failure *did* occur, it prints an error message and quits. if (outputCount == -1) {
-		fprintf(stderr, "Error: Could not retrieve the loot for loot seed %" PRId64 " for structure "
+		fprintf(stderr, "Error: Could not retrieve the loot for loot seed %" PRId64 " for source "
-			"%s under version %s in biome %s.\n", lootSeed, getStructureString(structure), getVersionString(version), getBiomeString(biome));
+			"%s under version %s in biome %s.\n", lootSeed, getSourceString(source), getVersionString(version), getBiomeString(biome));
 		return 1;
 	}